abhay-venkatesh/conditional-drones/docs/README.md

 Furthermore, we aim to study the effects of generative model diversity on the extension of a model.
 Is there ways to improve a generative model such that a supervised classifier can be better learned?
 Our point of departure is [Image-To-Image Translation with Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004.pdf).
 However, we also explore another approach - [BicycleGAN](https://junyanz.github.io/BicycleGAN/).

-Motivation behind exploring BicycleGAN : Many of the image-to-image translations are in one-to-many in nature(i.e. one input image has multiple possible output images).
-However, pix2pix model produces only a single answer.
-BicycleGAN instead creates a distribution of answers.
+Many image-to-image translations are one-to-many in nature (i.e. one input image has multiple possible output images).
+However, the pix2pix approach produces only a single answer, whereas BicycleGAN produces a distribution of answers.
+Hence, we additionally explore the BicycleGAN model.
-BicycleGAN blends two models - Conditional Variational Auto Encoders(cVAE-GAN) and Conditional Lane Regressor(cLR-GAN) together.  cVAE-GAN encodes the ground truth output into latent space.
-This is used by the generator to reconstruct the image and KL loss is added to induce regularity in the latent space. cLR-GAN starts with randomly drawn noise vector and produces an output.
+BicycleGAN blends two models - Conditional Variational Auto Encoders(cVAE-GAN) and Conditional Lane Regressor(cLR-GAN) - together.  cVAE-GAN encodes the ground truth output into latent space.
+This is used by the generator to reconstruct the image and Kullback–Leibler loss is added to induce regularity in the latent space. cLR-GAN starts with randomly drawn noise vector and produces an output.
 It then uses encoder to attempt to recover the original latent vector.
 Hence with Bicycle-GAN, we can prodcue diverse set of realistic images from a single input image.

-Few other options to explore are [SPADE](https://nvlabs.github.io/SPADE/) and an ensemble of these.
+Other options which we did not explore include [SPADE](https://nvlabs.github.io/SPADE/) and an ensemble of these.

 # Evaluation